qqqlab/madflight/readme.md

-This is an Arduino based flight controller, forked from [dRehmFlight](https://github.com/nickrehm/dRehmFlight).
+This is a 1500 line Arduino based flight controller, forked from [dRehmFlight](https://github.com/nickrehm/dRehmFlight).
 It keeps the simple one file design of the excellent original project, but adds ESP32 and RP2040 support.

 # Getting Started
 1. Setup the USER-SPECIFIED DEFINES section in the main code, and configure the pins in hw.h